Transforming Active Directory Security

 - MemSSP – Inject a malicious Windows SSP (security support provider) to log locally authenticated credentials.

 - SID History Tampering – SID History enables access for another account to effectively be cloned to another.
-A regular user account in SBITSINC can contain SBITSINC SIDs and if the SBITSINC SIDs are for privileged accounts or groups, a regular user account can be granted Domain Admin rights without being a member of Domain Admins.
+A regular user account in the domain LightHouseINC can contain LightHouseINC SIDs and if the LightHouseINC SIDs are for privileged accounts or groups, a regular user account can be granted Domain Admin rights without being a member of Domain Admins.

 DCSync Detection & Prevention